Karthik0803/msml602-project/README.md

 Creating Additional Features:
 We can create new features such as the number of ratings per user, the average rating per user, or the average rating per movie to enrich the dataset for recommendation algorithms.

+Features that we are going to use as follows: userId, movieId, title, genres

+The predicted column will be:
+rating

+-- imbalanced data: we will oversample the movies that are rated the least while training the model.